 The purpose of the GP Society is to offer a forum for members to learn from each other and to disseminate good practice.
 It is also there to act as a national organisation that can work with other professional bodies and health service strategists to enhance and improve community based epilepsy care.
 The provision of care for people with epilepsy in the community is one of the main focuses of the society and we look to explore together new ways to operate such a service effectively.

-An educational meeting is held once a year and there is an open session at the national ILAE British Chapter Annual Scientific conference.
+An educational meeting is held once a year and there is an open session at the national ILAE British Branch Annual Scientific conference.
 We also have an email distribution list for matters of interest.